Asabeneh/JavaScript-for-Everyone/readMe.md

 let firstTitle = document.querySelector(".title"); // select the first available h2 element with class title

 ```
 *querySelectorAll*: can be used to select html element by its tag name or class.
 It return a nodeList which is an array like object which support array methods.
+We can use *for loop* or *forEach* to loop through each nodeList elements.
 ```js
 const allTitles = document.querySelectAll("h1");
 console.log(allTitles.length) // 4